East Bridgewater man accused of pulling gun on man for not wearing mask

 Goulston then got into his car and left the area.
 He was later identified and arrested.

+“He is a lung cancer survivor, that is why he asked the man to wear a mask.
+My father had cancer in both lungs which spread to his lymph nodes.
+He was diagnosed as stage four,” his daughter said.
+“I am heartbroken that my father is being put through this.”

-Once in custody, he complained of a medical issue and was transported to a local hospital.
+Once in custody, Goulston complained of a medical issue and was transported to a local hospital.

 The victim was not injured.